Video shows struggle for hammer during Pelosi attack

 Paul Pelosi was asleep at the couple’s home when DePape allegedly broke in.
 Nancy Pelosi was in Washington at the time and under the protection of her security detail, which does not extend to family members.

-Her husband of nearly 60 years woke up in a pool of his own blood.
-He later underwent surgery to repair a skull fracture and serious injuries to his right arm and hands.
+Her husband of nearly 60 years later underwent surgery to repair a skull fracture and serious injuries to his right arm and hands.
 He has since appeared in public wearing a hat and a glove that covered his wounds.

+Nancy Pelosi on Thursday told reporters her husband’s well-being was paramount and she did not know if she would view the video once it was released.

+“I don’t even know if I will see that,” she said.
+“I mean, it would be a very hard thing to see an assault on my husband’s life, but I don’t know.”

 Police have said DePape told them there was “evil in Washington” and he wanted to harm Nancy Pelosi because she was second in line to the presidency at the time.